firstgenius/Navigation-Through-JSON-Object/README.md

 # Navigation-Through-JSON-Object

-Navigation Through JSON Object is a Python module that navigates you through JSON-object.
+Navigation-Through-JSON-Object is a Python module that navigates you through JSON-object.

 ## Installation